jrehor/kcc/README.md

 As you will see, the vast majority of native operators in `k` have at least two completely unrelated meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.
 To overlook this fact is a grave mistake, so you better get a very strong grip on the idea that some things in life are **monadic**, while others are **dyadic**.
 For ranks of higher and lesser order it is fine to worry less.
 For example, when you used your first ever k operator in the expression `2+2`, you have used the **+** operator in a **dyadic** context, which basically meant that you offered it *two* operands to work on, left and right, respectively.
 However, once you discover what the **+** operator stands for when used in a **monadic** context, it will change your life forever, so let us skip this discussion for now.

 So, lets recap.
-So far you know how to start k, how to assign values, declare most basic functions and variables, the importance of rank, and how to annotate your code.
+So far you know how to:

+* start k
+* assign values
+* declare most basic functions and variables
+* appreciate the importance of rank
+* annotate your code

 This is a good start, but tells you absolutely nothing about what k really is.
-Nowhere above you were promised a *gentle* introduction, so from here your best two friends are your intelligence and intuition, and the complexity is O(n^2).
+Nowhere above you were promised a *gentle* introduction, so from here your best two friends are your intelligence and intuition, and the complexity is O(n*n).

 # numbers